 Dogs Don't Cry Tears Like People

-According to VCA Animal Hospitals, dogs don't cry tears like people do.
+According to the Merck Veterinary Manual, dogs don't cry tears like people do.
 This is because, unlike humans, a dog's tear ducts are designed to drain into his nose and throat, not his eyes.
-If you see an overflow of tears, it could be a sign of an eye problem.
+A dog's physical system is not set up to associate producing tears when feeling pain.
+If you see an overflow of tears, this a sign of an eye problem or an allergy.

 Why Dogs Express Distress Vocally

 According to scientists at the University of California, Santa Barbara, dogs are more dependent on their hearing than their sight, so it makes sense that they have evolved to vocalize distress instead of crying tears.
 To date, there's no scientific evidence that dogs shed emotional tears like people do when they feel sad or upset.

 Dogs can often show body language that approximates what would be called "sadness" among people.
 While dogs cannot experience complex emotions like sadness, they can feel depression and anxiety.
 They can also feel what might be described as "love."
 Canine cognition and emotions have become a serious subject of research in the last several years and one such researcher is Dr. Gregory Burns.
 Dr. Burns' studies involve using MRI scanners to look at dog brains while they are experiencing feelings.
 They found that the areas of a dog's brain related to pleasure, similar to that of a human's, would become activated in the presence of objects with their owner's scent on it.
 According to researcher Attila Andics of the Family Dog Project in Hungary, dogs are the only species that actively makes eye contact with people.
 They also will instinctively seek out their human family when frightened or upset, just as a human child would seek his or her parents.

 Why Do Dogs Cry When They See You?